 Waterfowl hunters can expect to see large numbers of cinnamon teal, gadwall and pintail early in the season.
 Diving ducks typically show up later in October.
 Swans are typically harvested at Farmington Bay in larger numbers during mid- to late-November.
 Dark goose hunting typically improves during the extended goose hunt.
 The 2016 opening weekend average at Farmington Bay was just over two ducks per hunter.
 This year's opener should provide similar, or better, hunting.

 - All of the areas listed above are open for hunting.

 - The northwest corner of Unit 1 at Farmington Bay is a waterfowl rest area and is closed to hunting and trespass.

 - The area west of the main entrance road to the first right bend in the road, and north of the road until you get to Goose Egg Island, is closed for education purposes.

 - Shooting is prohibited at Farmington Bay within 600 feet of all dikes and any road open to motorized vehicles.

 - Airboats are prohibited within diked units.

-— The South Crystal Unit is posted as a motorless unit.
+- The South Crystal unit is motorless unit.

 - Camping is allowed in parking areas only.
 Open fires are prohibited.
-Please clean your camp site so we can continue to allow camping.
+Please clean your campsite so that we can continue to allow camping.

-- ATVs must stay within the posted corridor; failure to do so will result in a citation.
+- ATVs must stay within the posted corridor.
+Failture to do so will result in a citation.